mbcovid19updates/mbcovid19updates.github.io/README.md

 _Last updated: June 9, 2021_

 This is a summary of the current public health orders.
 You can also view the [official news release](https://news.gov.mb.ca/news/index.html?item=51430&posted=2021-06-09) on the Manitoba website.
+For those of you interested in seeing the full legal document that includes all of the orders and the complex details, you can view the [Public Health Orders](https://manitoba.ca/asset_library/en/proactive/20212022/orders-soe-06022021.pdf) (PDF) here.

 ### Effective Saturday, June 12, 2021